 Accepted means that your trade mark is on track to registration (provided no-one lodges an objection during the opposition period and you pay your registration fees!).

 Uh oh!
 When a trade mark has this status, you know that even though IP Australia has accepted your trade mark, someone else has lodged an opposition.
 This could be a third party who owns a similar trade mark or does not believe you should have the registered trade mark.

 The next steps will require both sides provide submissions and evidence to IP Australia to show that the trade mark should or should not be registered.

 Accepted – Awaiting Advertisement

 Awaiting advertisements occurs when IP Australia accepts your trade mark but still needs to publish the details in the Trade Marks Journal.
-Applications cannot be advertised before two months after the filing date because of trade marks that may be claiming a priority date from overseas countries.
+Applications are usually advertised five months after the filing date, followed by a two month opposition period before registration.
+The period before advertising makes an allowance for trade marks that may be claiming a priority date from overseas countries.

 Accepted – Opposition Period Expired

 This is also great news for you!
 Your trade mark has been accepted, the opposition period is over, and you can register the trade mark!
 Make sure that you pay the registration fee within six months from the date the trade mark was advertised as accepted.
 ATMOSS will also show the registration due date.